hacks-guide/Guide_Wii/docs/nintendowfc.md

 :::

-Wiimmfi is a service created and maintained by Wiimm and Leseratte, which restores online play to a significant amount of games that support this functionality on the Wii.
+Wiimmfi is a closed-source service created and maintained by Wiimm and Leseratte, which restores online play to a significant amount of games that support this functionality on the Wii.
 A list of games with currently online players can be found on the [Wiimmfi status page](https://wiimmfi.de/stat?m=8).
 In some cases, Wiimmfi support may already be built into a game mod - such as with CTGP-R. Instructions on how to use Wiimmfi are listed below, or can alternatively be found [on the Wiimmfi patcher page](https://wiimmfi.de/patcher/).

 ### Automatic Disc Patching via Priiloader